Looking back, around and ahead

 I subscribe to the concepts of the 4 elements and directions, the angelic hierarchies, the Enochian aethyrs, and to the Cabalistic Tree of Life as important representations and realms to be studied and visited.
 I’m also interested in the Tarot as a compact form of spiritual knowledge, the chakra system as a good way of representing human energy fields, and Castaneda’s idea of assemblage points and perception.

 I took the Bodhisattva Vow a long time ago.
 This means that you will forego enlightenment until all beings have attained it.
 This is something that you keep taking every time around… Here’s a long, intense version of it.
-Thinking it through, this may change its focus as you develop-.
+Thinking it through, this may change its focus as you progress-from personal to impersonal, large groups.
 Also, here’s the Aramaic Lord’s Prayer.
 Dr. Steiner says some interesting things about how the Lord’s Prayer is a summary of everything that we need to know.

 I have very little patience for dogmatic faith-we need to be spiritual scientists-researching, forming hypotheses and testing our perceptions-they are so very subtle and quiet.
 I enjoy offending my wife with blasphemous statements.